You Gotta Be a Football Hero: The 1935 Popeye cartoon

 In 1935, "You Gotta Be a Football Hero" was the subject of a Popeye the Sailor cartoon.
 The film was produced by the Fleischer Studios and distributed by Adolph Zukor.
 Popeye, Olive Oyl, Bluto and J. Wellington Wimpy were each featured in the cartoon.
+It was released on August 31, 1935.
 The short film was directed by Dave Fleischer and produced by Max Fleischer.
+It was the last Popeye cartoon to feature Billy Costello as the voice of Popeye.